CRUISING THE ARCHIVE:

-Cruising The Archive: Tracing Latinx Feminist, Queer and Trans Performance Art, 1980s–Present
+Cruising The Archive: Historical Traces of Latinx Performance Art, 1980s–Present

-This course examines Latinx feminist, queer and trans performance art from the 1980s until the present.
+This special topics undergraduate course examines Latinx performance art from the 1980s to the present.
 Central to our pleasures of cruising will be “the archive,” broadly conceived as a discursive formation that shapes knowledge production.
-Specifically, we will explore the social, cultural and political dynamics of how records cross archival borders by studying performance artists who intervene with the archive.
-Our cruising will involve visiting archives to touch queer historical pasts, viewing records to excavate gender variant bodies, and reading texts to envision other archival horizons.
-We will observe how the archive produces discourses while subjecting others to erasure, focusing on the archival body politics of race, gender and sexuality.
-Through archival touches with records we will connect the historical past to the present to consider the broader political implications that surround the archive.
-By cruising the archive together, we will imagine an archival futurity to build new worlds that preserve queer, trans and gender-fluid lives.
+Specifically, we will explore visual artists who critically engage with records through embodied art practices.
+Our cruising will involve visiting archives to engage queer histories, viewing records to excavate gender-variant bodies, and reading texts to envision other ways of knowing.
+Through archival touches with records we will connect the historical past to the political present to consider the broader implications that surround archives.
+By cruising the archive together, we will imagine new forms of world-making that preserve feminist, queer, and gender-fluid lives.

 Readings for this course include Diana Taylor's The Archive and the Repertoire: Performing Cultural Memory in the Americas; José Esteban Muñoz's “Ephemera as Evidence: Introductory Notes to Queer Acts”; David Getsy's “Carlos Motta: Deviations”; Macarena Gómez-Barris' “The Plush View: Makeshift Sexualities and Laura Aguilar’s Forbidden Archives"; Shawn(ta) Smith-Cruz's "What the Trees Said: Archiving a (Fictional) Black Lesbian Forest"; Eddy Alvarez's “Finding Sequins in the Rubble: Stitching Together an